 Make sure your exterior paint and details are up to par.
 The driveway should be paved properly, and any lawn space should be properly maintained.
-Consider drought tolerant plants and other low maintenance foliage.
+Consider drought-tolerant plants and other low maintenance foliage.

-One of the best improvements according to Cost vs. Value report is the addition of manufactured stone veneer which vastly improved the external appeal of properties and on average people recouped over 100% of the costs of the project upon sale.
+One of the best improvements according to the Cost vs. Value report is the addition of manufactured stone veneer which vastly improved the external appeal of properties and on average people recouped over 100% of the costs of the project upon sale.

 Modern renters and millennial buyers are eco-conscious.
-A property that has a smart thermostat, quality double glazing and an energy efficient boiler then is going to have a great deal of appeal.
+A property that has a smart thermostat, quality double glazing, and an energy-efficient boiler then is going to have a great deal of appeal.
 Each of these updates could add value.